 Whoever wrote the song, one thing is for sure - From A Whisper To A Scream is a bombastic anthem that would have lent itself incredibly to the extensive remixes an official release would have brought.

 Who's Gonna Catch You – The album ends on a high with the exuberant 118 BPM dance track Who's Gonna Catch You.
 At the time of the albums release Mel spoke of her love for the song – “When I've got the 'ump which is quite often I go home and stick on Who's Gonna Catch You and it brings me straight back up again.”
-Kim recalled later “it's really up there with my favourite M & K songs.
+Kim recalled later, “it's really up there with my favourite M & K songs.
 It has a kind of melancholy about it lyrically but with a really uplifting chorus.
-It's so us” The track takes some inspiration for it's melody lines from the Stevie Wonder track - I Believe (When I Fall In Love It Will Be Forever) which made the song all the more special to Mel & Kim who were both huge Stevie Wonder fans.
-The original demo of Who's Gonna Catch You was entitled Seduction which, though similar to the final version, features less call and response vocals around the choruses (“When you fall – yeah – yeah – yeah – yeah, yeah”) and includes a burst of electric guitar, not used on the album mix, in place of the vocal bridge. ("Don't you know what love can do?....)
-Who's Gonna catch You retained that title and went on to be recorded by both Sinitta and Pepsi & Shirley though both versions differ in their melody plots to Mel & Kim's original version.
+It's so us” The track takes some inspiration for it's melody lines from the Stevie Wonder track - I Believe (When I Fall In Love It Will Be Forever), which made the song all the more special to Mel & Kim who were both huge Stevie Wonder fans.
+The original demo of Who's Gonna Catch You was entitled Seduction, which, though similar to the final version, features less call and response vocals around the choruses (“When you fall – yeah – yeah – yeah – yeah, yeah”), and includes a burst of electric guitar in place of the vocal bridge. ("Don't you know what love can do?....)
+Who's Gonna catch You retained that title and went on to be recorded by both Sinitta, and Pepsi & Shirley, though both versions differ in their melody plots to Mel & Kim's original version.

 Australian Magazine Advert